fuzmish/manioc/README.md

 ## Tips

-### Known Issues / Limitations
+### Known Issues

-- The following features are being investigated for implementation:
-  - Instance disposal (something like `IDisposable` in C#)
-  - More flexible and configurable dependency resolution rules (e.g., handling of duplicate keys, handling of keys at ResolveMany, etc.)
-  - Instance cache inheritance at scope creation (currently always inherits nothing)
-  - We are also considering other nice features that other DI containers have, but due to technical and development resource limitations, there are currently no features that we are considering as a high priority.
-We are open to your suggestions at any time.
-- Currently, the test is very crude.
-We would like to write clean and comprehensive tests.
-We also plan to set up CI with GitHub Actions.
-- At this moment (v1.18), a type parameter cannot be used as a constraint on another type parameter[[1]](#x-fn1-generics-limitations).
+- As of Golang 1.18, a type parameter cannot be used as a constraint on another type parameter.
 For this reason, some APIs cannot perform static type checking and are implemented with runtime reflection.
 For example:
   - The `Register[TInterface any, TImplementation any](...)` function will compile successfully for any type parameter.
-We want to constrain the `TImplementation` type by `TInterface` (i.e., we want to do something like `Register[TInterface any, TImplementation TInterface](...)`).
-It is unclear if this will be possible in future versions of Golang.
+We want to constrain the `TImplementation` type by `TInterface` (i.e., we want to do something like `Register[TInterface any, TImplementation TInterface](...)`, but an error `cannot use a type parameter as constraint` is reported at compile time, cf. https://stackoverflow.com/a/71568095).
   - `RegisterConstructor[TInterface any, TConstructor any](ctor TConstructor, ...)` function will compile successfully for any type parameter.
-We want to constrain the `TConstructor` type to be any function with a return value of type `TInterface`.
-It is unclear if this will be possible in future versions of Golang.
+We want to constrain the `TConstructor` type to be any function with a return value of type `TInterface` (i.e. we want to do something like `RegisterConstructor[TInterface any, ...TArgs](ctor Func[TArgs..., TInterface])`, but `Func` does not exist and variadic type parameter is not supported).
-  - In summary, the following APIs do not perform static type checking for the reasons discussed above:
+  - In summary, the following APIs cannot perform type checking statically, but will do it at runtime by reflection:
     - `RegisterConstructor` (`RegisterSingletonConstructor`, `RegisterScopedConstructor`, `RegisterTransientConstructor`)
     - `Register` (`RegisterSingleton`, `RegisterScoped`, `RegisterTransient`)
   - In contrast, the following APIs are type-checked statically: